Thursday, June 26, 2025

 At 70, I haven't had much toil or trouble—never a headache nor a heartache, even my heart attacks were painless—but the years are rolling up on my odometer.
 After 25 years in the newspaper business and 26 years at Samaritan's Purse, I'm contemplating retirement at the end of 2025.

-Lest all my tales, adventures, Dad jokes, and lessons pass away with me, I've jotted down these memories, on the chance that someone someday might wish they had asked me.
+Lest all my lessons, adventures, puns, and Dad jokes pass away with me, I've jotted down these memories, on the chance that someone someday might wish they had asked me.

 Before we get into the chronology, I should deal with eternity and share my Christian testimony.
 When I was growing up, I wasn't sure where I stood with God.
 I knew that some of my friends had been baptized as babies, and I didn't know if that applied to me, and I was too terribly shy to ask.